-• The Okitu Bush Scenic Reserve features a 1.0 km looped trail, ideal for a short and enjoyable walk in Gisborne.
+- The Okitu Bush Scenic Reserve features a short 1.0 km looped trail, perfect for a quick and refreshing walk near Gisborne.

-• The trail is rated medium difficulty, suitable for most walkers, with a minimal elevation change of 30 m.
+- The trail is rated easy difficulty, suitable for families and most walkers, with minimal elevation change of around 30-46 m.

-• Scenic picnic areas and lookout platforms provide beautiful views of Wainui Beach and the native bush.
+- Scenic picnic areas and a lookout platform offer breathtaking views of Wainui Beach and the surrounding native bush.

-• Conservation efforts have restored native species, enriching the biodiversity and wildlife observation opportunities within the reserve.
+- Conservation efforts have revitalized native species, enhancing biodiversity and providing excellent wildlife observation opportunities within the reserve.

 Location and Access

-Nestled in the Gisborne area on New Zealand's East Coast, Okitu Bush Scenic Reserve is just 8 km east of central Gisborne, at the northern end of Wainui Beach.
-This beautiful reserve offers stunning scenic views of the coastline and showcases a diverse range of local flora, making it a perfect spot for nature enthusiasts.
+Nestled in the Gisborne area on New Zealand’s East Coast, the Okitu Bush Scenic Reserve lies just 8 km east of central Gisborne, at the northern end of Wainui Beach.
+This picturesque reserve offers captivating views of the coastline and a rich display of local flora, making it a must-visit for nature lovers seeking a serene escape.

-If you're coming on foot, start from the Gisborne i-SITE on Grey Street, following a straightforward route along Gladstone and Wainui Roads until you reach the reserve entrance.
+For those on foot, start from central Gisborne, such as the Gisborne i-SITE on Grey Street, and follow a route along Gladstone and Wainui Roads to the reserve entrance.
+The walk offers a scenic approach to this natural haven near Wainui Beach.

 Trail Overview

-The Okitu Bush Scenic Reserve features a 1.0 km looped trail that you can complete in just 20 to 30 minutes.
+The Okitu Bush Scenic Reserve Walk offers a 1.0 km looped trail that can be completed in just 20 to 30 minutes.
+This short track provides a delightful immersion into native bush, ideal for a quick outing near Gisborne.

 Trail Length and Duration